JordanBradford32/Final-Project/README.md

 <img src="https://i.imgur.com/i85tRBj.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-I then connected to microsoft remote desktop, using the public IP address i got from the Azure virtual machine.
+I then connected to microsoft remote desktop, using the public IP address I got from the Azure virtual machine.
 After I logged in, I went to whatismyipaddress.com.
-From there I seen the IPv4 address was the same from the virtual machine, but the location Was not the location I'm currently in.
+From there I noticed the IPv4 address was the same from the virtual machine, but the location Was not the location I'm currently in.
 </p>
 <br />